On a bicycle, visitors can explore every inch of Chicago's lakefront.

 Everything that’s worth doing, you can do along Chicago’s lakefront.

 Seniors in Speedos climb out of Lake Michigan after swimming laps.
 Chess players hunch over boards in a 1957 pavilion that looks like the Jetsons’ carport.
-College girls fumble with kayaks in the shadow of yachts, and boys play beach volleyball.
+Young people gather for beach volleyball and paddle kayaks in the shadow of yachts.

 Overhead, a biplane pulls a flapping beer banner through the sky.